DallanQ/7_wonders_duel/QA.md

 Yes, if you need to trade for resources to build a wonder, you pay the premium based on your opponents resources, same as for constructing a building.

 2. A card cost 1 brick.
 I have 2 and my opponent has 1 in front of them.
-What is the cost to me.
+What is the cost to me?

 Zero.
 If you have two brick and the card only costs one, you already have sufficient resources.
 You only need to pay if you lack the appropriate resources and need to pay for them.